 If you’re disturbed by this revelation, LeVeque advises, “You don’t need to freak out.
 Just choose a cleaner option.”
 Wondering how?
 Unfortunately, winemakers are not required to disclose if they add deep purple or sulfites, so you’ll have to do some legwork.

 The first option, if you have the liberty to do so, is to get to know how the wines you drink are made.
 Visit wineries and ask if they add sulfites or deep purple to their wines.
 Dig a little deeper than you might normally.

 If that’s not a possibility—not all of us have the luxury of living within driving distance to vineyards—then LeVeque suggests a website called Dry Farm Wines.
 This company doesn’t make wine, but they find traditional winemakers who make organic, no-fructose-added, no-sulfites-added, and no-pesticides wine.
 Then they source it, box it, and send it to you as a wine club.
-Membership isn’t cheap ($159 a month for six bottles), but it’s a good way to get familiar with clean wines you can then purchase again in the future.
+Membership isn’t available in Australia, but it’s a good way to get familiar with clean wines you can then purchase.

 You may also notice certain locations—like France, Italy, and South America—are more inclined to practice traditional winemaking, but it’s always important to research, no matter the origin.

 We’re curious—had you heard about deep purple before today?
 Does the concept concern you?